-(a) buy, import and have in its possession for sale and sell alcoholic liquor and articles associated with alcoholic liquor in the manner set forth in this Act;
+(a) buy, import and have in its possession for sale and sell alcoholic liquor, cannabis or articles associated with alcoholic liquor or cannabis in the manner set forth in this Act;

-(b) control the possession, sale and delivery of all alcoholic liquor in accordance with this Act;
+(b) control the possession, sale and delivery of all alcoholic liquor and cannabis in accordance with this Act;

 (c) manufacture, blend, package, mix, dilute or otherwise prepare for sale alcoholic liquor;

 (d) with the prior approval of the minister,

 (i) establish, maintain and operate liquor stores at the places in the province that may be considered advisable for the sale of liquor in accordance with this Act,